top of page

 • Avoid raw, cold, dry-rough foods like salads, juices, crackers, rice cakes, dry toast, and popcorn.

-• Using vitamins and supplements as your nutrients starves the body of fiber and can clog channels.
+• Using vitamins and supplements as a substitute for nutrients can starve the body of fiber and clog channels.

-• Invigorate the digestive fire with stimulants; raw ginger before and after meals is the easiest and best.
+• Invigorate the digestive fire with stimulants; raw ginger, consumed before and after meals, is the easiest and most effective option.

-• Consider a fast one day per week with soup kitchari made with your doshic spices.
+• Consider a fast day once a week with soup kitchari made with your doshic spices.

-• Use an appropriate spice blend for your constitution to aid digestion and assimilation.
+• Use a suitable spice blend tailored to your constitution to support digestion and absorption.

 • Add digestive tea like cumin, coriander, fennel, or fresh ginger tea during the day.